-Since 2002 David Raymond from ChurchFuture has served over 100 congregations as a coach and consultant.
-ChurchFuture clients include ELCA, UMC, UCC, and United Presbyterian churches.
-In a number of cases ChurchFuture has served in partnership with other consultants or denominational staff members.
-Through this experience ChurchFuture has learned how to help congregations uncover their shared vision and discover a pathway to a brighter future, even in a difficult religious environment.
+Since 2002 David Raymond from ChurchFuture has served over 100 congregations as a coach and consultant, generally in cooperation with denominational officials.
+ChurchFuture clients include ELCA, UMC, UCC, and Presbyterian churches.
+Through this experience ChurchFuture has learned how to help congregations uncover their shared vision and explore pathways to a brighter future, even in a difficult religious environment.
 ChurchFuture focuses in three areas of expertise:

-There are thousands of books and articles and seminars on church growth and renewal, but the vast majority of protestant churches are stuck or in decline.
+There are thousands of books and articles and seminars on church growth and vitality, but the vast majority of Protestant churches are either stuck or in decline.
 Why?
-It’s not because churches don’t try—many churches try to follow the steps—they adopt a new strategic plan, create new outreach efforts, tinker with worship, change their children’s program, etc. etc., but find that the steps don’t do much.
+It’s not because churches don’t try—many churches work hard to attract more people—they adopt a strategic plan, sponsor new outreach efforts, send out mailings, tinker with worship, change their children’s program and more, but often find that these efforts disappoint.
 Churches remain stuck because congregational renewal is tough.
 But it’s not impossible.
-Congregational renewal needs a holistic approach that starts with a new understanding of the congregation and the community around it and then measures to bridge to gap between them.
+Congregational renewal needs a holistic approach that starts with a new understanding of the congregation and its community and then takes measures to bridge the gaps between them.
 It requires a new commitment and a change in the congregation’s culture, along with a clear sense of purpose, identity, and focus.
-ChurchFuture doesn’t have a magic formula for renewal, but after many years of working with churches we have a pretty good idea of what works and what doesn’t.
+ChurchFuture doesn’t have a magic formula for renewal, but after many years of working with churches we have a fairly good idea of what works and what doesn’t.

 Leadership coaching is a key element in all of ChurchFuture’s work because change can’t happen without effective leadership.
 Leaders need the confidence and the skills to bring their members along.